BatchLLM: Optimizing Large Batched LLM Inference with Global Prefix Sharing and Throughput-oriented Token Batching: Design Methodology

 \subsubsection{Prefix-sharing Group Based Scheduling}

-As described in Sec.\ref{subsec:prefix-identification}, \SYS{} identifies the common prefix explicitly ahead-of-time.
 To simplify the KV reuse and reduce the lifetime of the common prefix in the memory, \SYS{} schedules the requests sharing the same prefix all together.
-Specifically, the procedure described in Sec.\ref{subsec:prefix-identification} will generate the \textit{prefix-sharing groups} and \SYS{} will schedule the requests at the granularity of \textit{prefix-sharing group} rather than each single request.
-A \textit{prefix-sharing group} corresponds to the collection of requests sharing the same prefix.
+Specifically, the procedure described in Sec.\ref{subsec:prefix-identification} will generate the \textit{prefix-sharing groups} (the collection of requests sharing the same prefix) and \SYS{} will schedule the requests at the granularity of \textit{prefix-sharing group} rather than each single request.
 In this way, the requests sharing the same prefix can start at the same time and the memory of the common prefix can be released as soon as the group is completed.
-This differs from the LRU cache based prefix management~\cite{vllm, sglang} and can make sure all the common prefix can be reused the best and the memory will not be retained unnecessarily.
+This differs from the LRU cache based prefix management and can make sure all the common prefix can be reused the best and the memory will not be retained unnecessarily.

 To realize the \textit{prefix-sharing group} based scheduling, \SYS{} maintains three queues of the to-be-batched tokens: common prefix queue, distinct prompt queue, and decoding queue.
-This method differs from the existing methods that use the same queue for all prefill tokens.
 At each iteration, \SYS{} will form the token-batch by fetching the tokens from the three queues in the order of decoding queue, distinct prompt queue, and common prefix queue (one constraint is that the a common prefix should be fetched and processed before its corresponding distinct prompts).
 On the one hand, fetching the decoding tokens before prefills can help to better mix the two types of tokens together in the token-batch~\cite{splitfuse}.
-On the other hand, fetching the decoding and distinct prompt tokens before the prefix tokens can make sure the active requests (i.e., the request that has been partially processed, either partial prefill chunks has been processed or already in decoding phase) can be scheduled before the inactive requests, which helps to finish the active requests earlier and thus release their memory earlier.
+On the other hand, fetching the decoding and distinct prompt tokens before the prefix tokens can make sure the active requests (i.e., the request that has been partially processed) are scheduled before the inactive requests, which finishes the active requests earlier and releases their memory earlier.